NicoBro01/TogetherForCharity/README.md

 2. Create an ABI folder where you have to put json files of ABIs of the contract factory and campaigns (Note that ABIs can be found in 'artifacts/contracts' folder created by Solidity compiler after the compilation).

-Now you can run Keepers.js: `yarn hardhat run utils/Keeper.js --network` or `yarn hardhat run utils/Keeper.js --network` followed by the chosen network.
+Now you can run Keepers.js: `yarn hardhat run utils/Keeper.js --network` or `npm hardhat run utils/Keeper.js --network` followed by the chosen network name.